 Access to Online Resources for Faculty, Postdocs and Graduate Students

 The UM System has an institutional membership in the National Center for Faculty Development and Diversity (NCFDD) which offers free access to the NCFDD’s online resources to all faculty members, postdocs, and graduate students at all four Universities, including UMSL.
 Eligible UMSL users can activate their memberships through the NCFDD website.

 The Faculty Success Program is an intensive bootcamp where academics work directly with a coach and small group of other faculty to implement the skills and strategies to maximize their success.
-Provided through the National Center for Faculty Development and Diversity (NCFDD), the program is for advanced post-docs, tenure-track faculty and tenured faculty who are looking for coaching and peer support to propel their research productivity and work-life balance to new levels.
+The program is for advanced post-docs, tenure-track faculty and tenured faculty who are looking for coaching and peer support to propel their research productivity and work-life balance to new levels.

 The program includes:

 - Weekly training modules where you learn the skills and strategies that increase productivity and promote work-life balance.

 - Small Group Support & Accountability Conference Calls that enable you to connect deeply with other academics and your faculty coach to receive individualized guidance, problem solving and support.